DataDink/webtini/README.md

 * Can I use typescript?
   * As far as I know.
 * How does this fit in with REACT?
   * It doesn't.
-React obfuscates and tangles web technologies. webtini embraces them.
+React obfuscates and entangles web technologies. webtini embraces them.